-On 11-12 November, the Council for Official Statistics arranged the third annual conference on official statistics at SAS Radisson Royal Park Hotel in Solna.
-The purpose of the annual conference is to give those who work with official statistics the possibility to meet, exchange experience and discuss current issues.
-18 of the statistical authorities were represented.
-Other authorities, organisations and enterprises also were present: The Swedish Integration Board, the Swedish Rescue Services Agency, the Office of Regional Planning, the Swedish Association of Local Authorities, the Board of Swedish Industry and Commerce for Better Regulation, and Statisticon.
+On 10-11 November, the Council for Official Statistics arranged the fourth annual conference on official statistics at Hasselbacken in Stockholm.
+The purpose of the annual conference is to give those who work with official statistics the opportunity to meet, exchange experience and discuss current issues.
+Twenty statistical authorities were represented at the conference.
+Other authorities, organisations and enterprises also present were: Inregia AB, the Swedish Rescue Services Agency, the Swedish Association of Local Authorities and Regions, the Board of Swedish Industry and Commerce for Better Regulation, and Statisticon.
 About 90 persons participated during both days.